naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.22.wireless.concepts.md

 | Frame queuing and packet prioritization     | Frame translation to other protocols                |
 | MAC layer data encryption and decryption    | Termination of 802.11 traffic  on a wired interface |

+LWAPP has been replaced by the Control and Provisioning of Wireless Access Points (CAPWAP) tunneling protocol to implement thes MAC functions.
+CAPWAP uses two tunnels - one for control and one for data.

+* CAPWAP control message tunnel:
+Carries exchanged that are used to configure the LAP and manage its operation.
+The control messages are authenticated and encrypted, so the LAP is securely controlled by only the appropriate WLC and then transported over the control tunnel using UDP prot 5246

+* CAPWAP data tunnel: Used for packets traveling to and from wireless clients that are associated with the AP.
+Data packets are transported over the data tunnel using UDP 5247 but are not encrypted by default.
+When the data encryption is enabled for a LAP, packets are protected with Datagram transport layer security (DTLS)

+## Wireless Security Protocols